NCAlgebra/NC/DOCUMENTATION/README.md

     expr = x**inv[1 - x] - inv[1 - x]**x

 is equivalent to ![0](https://render.githubusercontent.com/render/math?math=0&mode=inline).
 One can use a nc Gröbner basis for that task.
-Consider for instance the order
+Consider for instance the ordering

 ![inline equation](https://render.githubusercontent.com/render/math?math=x%20%5Cll%20%281-x%29%5E%7B-1%7D)